NorthChild/Resume_Registry_DB/README.md

 In this next assignment that extended from the original resume database to support CRUD into a Position table that has a many-to-one relationship to our Profile table. we'll use JQuery to dynamically add and delete positions in the add and edit user interface.

+changes with the update

+- created a utility file so not avoid repeating code throughout the application
+- added year and description of position to the resume
+- new position table with many to one relationship to profile
+- changed add.php to add new table data (year and description)
+- changed view.php to also show new table data
+- changed edit.php  to edit new table data

 Here are some general specifications for this application:

    - You must use the PHP PDO database layer in order for it to work.